w3c/wai-presentations2all/content/index.md

 Provide slides, handouts, and other material to participants, [interpreters](#terps){:.termref}, and [captioners](#captions){:.termref}, as needed.
 Make it accessible.
 (More about [providing accessible material](#material) is above.)

 <span class="forwhich">Remote:</span> Note that content in screen sharing is often not accessible.
-You usually need to provide the material so participants can access it directly, not through the screen sharing.
+You usually need to provide the material so participants can access it directly, not through screen sharing.

 #### Work with [interpreters](#terps){:.termref} and [captioners](#captions){:.termref}